REAL ESTATE BROKR

 Indiana Real Estate Reciprocity

-Indiana no longer holds reciprocal agreements with any state, however a candidate may still qualify if the original state of licensure has licensing requirements that are substantially similar to those in Indiana.
+That said a candidate may still qualify if the original state of licensure has licensing requirements that are substantially similar to those in Indiana.

 "*If approved for reciprocity, you will receive authorization to sit for the state law portion of the licensing examination.
 If your application is not accepted by reciprocity, you will be required to apply by examination.*"